M-Vivian/alx-system_engineering-devops/0x01-shell_permissions/README.md

-100-change_owner_and_group - Script changes the owner and group owner for all files and directories 101-symbolic_link_permissions - Dhange the owner of two files to one owner 102-if_only - Script changes owner of a file if only owned by another owner
+100-change_owner_and_group - Script changes the owner and group owner for all files and directories 101-symbolic_link_permissions - Dhange the owner of two files to one owner 102-if_only - Script changes owner of a file if only owned by another owner 103-Star_Wars - Script that will only play starwars in the terminal